ankitgupta1020/Portfolio/README.md

 ## Features

-- *Project Showcase*: Explore a curated collection of my projects, each with a detailed description, live demo link, and source code repository link.
+- **Project Showcase**: Explore a curated collection of my projects, each with a detailed description, live demo link, and source code repository link.
-- *Skills & Expertise*: Discover the key skills and technologies that I specialize in, providing an overview of my capabilities.
+- **Skills & Expertise**: Discover the key skills and technologies that I specialize in, providing an overview of my capabilities.
-- *About Me*: Learn more about my background, professional journey, and passion for [Your Profession].
+- **About Me**: Learn more about my background, professional journey, and passion for Backend Developer.
-- *Contact*: Get in touch with me easily through the provided contact information or the contact form.
+- **Contact**: Get in touch with me easily through the provided contact information or the contact form.

 ## Technologies Used